virtual-vgo/vvgo/README.md

 :wave: We are the Virtual Video Game Orchestra (VVGO for short).
 Our mission is to provide a fun and accessible virtual community of musicians from around the world through performing video game music.

-## Changing HTML pages

-HTML pages are generated from [go templates](https://golang.org/pkg/text/template/).
-These are affectionately reffered to as _views_.
-Views, along with all public files are found in [here](https://github.com/virtual-vgo/vvgo/tree/master/public).

 ## Run VVGO locally

 ### 1. Install build tools